julianmendez/lat-parent/README.md

 *LAT parent*

-This POM is used as parent of project parent POMs.
+The POM file of this project is used as parent of project parent POM files.

 ## Download